almondtools/ctpunit/README.md

 The `equalTo` matcher returns **success** if the base and the argument are literally equal.
 In general this is whitespace-sensitive, yet the first and last newline get cut.

+### contains

+The `contains` matcher returns **success** if the base string contains the argument (or elements of the argument list):
+- if the argument is a string value base must contain the given argument
+- if the argument is a list base must contain the elements of this list in correct order.

+This matcher is whitespace sensitive an case sensitive on the arguments value(s).

+### eqNW

+The `eqNW` matcher returns **success** if the base and the argument are equal ignoring whitespace.

-### evaluatesTo
+### eqCW

-The `evaluatesTo` matcher returns **success** if the base and the argument are equivalent contents.
-This means that whitespace is compressed and trimmed:
+The `eqCW` matcher returns **success** if the base and the argument are equal with compressed whitespace:

-- inner whitespace sequences are reduces to `' '`
+- inner whitespace sequences are reduces to `' '` (single space)
-- leading and trailing whitespace sequences are trimmed
+- leading and trailing whitespace sequences are trimmed (replaced by empty string)

 ### fails